raspberrypilearning/morse-code-virtual-radio/README.md

 - Understand how to send and receive Morse
 - Understand a pull up circuit
 - Understand a pull down circuit
+- Understand multithreading

 ## Lesson outcomes

 - To have programmed the Raspberry Pi to create Morse Code tones
-- To have sent and recieved messages in Morse Code
+- To have sent and decoded messages in Morse Code
 - Gained experience in Python programming
 - Gained experience using the Raspberry Pi GPIO pins
+- Gained experience in multithreaded programming

 ## Requirements